vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. On the **File** menu, click **Save**.

-1. Optionally, take a moment to review the code.
+    The updated device connection string must be saved before running the code.

 #### Task 3: Test your code to send telemetry